openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 ## Proposal

 This work utilizes the [API](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups.md#api-extensions) from current `CronJob` based implementation.
-Moreover, it uses the same [PeriodicBackupController](https://github.com/openshift/cluster-etcd-operator/blob/d7d43ee21aff6b178b2104228bba374977777a84/pkg/operator/periodicbackupcontroller/periodicbackupcontroller.go#L69) as this proposal builds upon it, and also under the same feature gate.
+Moreover, it uses the same [PeriodicBackupController](https://github.com/openshift/cluster-etcd-operator/blob/master/pkg/operator/periodicbackupcontroller/periodicbackupcontroller.go#L81) as this proposal builds upon it, and also under the same feature gate.
 The default configuration is created through `config.openshift.io/v1alpha1 Backup` CR, with name `default`, to distinguish it from other user supplied `Backup` CRs.
-Using a CR enables users to override the default backup configuration.
+Using a CR enable users to override the default backup configuration.

-By design, the **No-Config** backup approach works _orthogonal_ to the [Cron](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups) based method, and not a replacement.
+By design, the _**No-Config**_ backup approach works _orthogonal_ to the [Cron](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups) based method, and not a replacement.
 However, this method is designed to work on all variants of Openshift (e.g. Single-node and Bare-metal), as well as having backups on all control-plane nodes, for recovering from disaster scenarios.

 ### API Extensions